yas74/niki-credit-system/README.md

-# Niki
+# Niki – Staff Credit & Loan System

-Niki is an internal staff credit and loan management system designed to handle loans, scoring, and eligibility in a transparent and structured way.
+Niki is a backend system for managing staff loans based on performance scoring, eligibility rules, and limited shared credit.

-The system is built from real operational needs in a small business environment and focuses on fairness, motivation, and financial responsibility.
+This project is built as a **portfolio project** to explore real-world backend system design around financial logic, fairness, and internal tooling.

 ---